-The core of PBGC is that the basic control signal is one-way, sending prices from the grid to customers.
+The core of the PBGC is that the basic control signal is one-way, sending prices from the grid to customers.
 There are return paths to the utility in the form of individual meter readings to compute financial impacts of customer actions and, for grid management purposes, metering of feeders and substations.
 By requiring only, the broadcasting of information, the overall system can be relatively simple - particularly when compared to what is required for systems with two-way communications and negotiations.

-The model enables multiple locations to translate prices to provide functional control of devices.
+The model enables multiple locations to translate prices to smart devices to provide functional load control..